w5xd/ASW12V/README.md

 # ASW12V
-Remote controllable multi-channel 12VDC switch
+Remote controllable multi-channel DC switch
+ASW12V: antenna switch for 12V

 My shack has a number of 12VDC controlled circuits for antennas.
 Their normal usage is to be controlled by rotary switches at the operating position.